Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 We will consider the main provisions of Freudianism in the following sections.

-The psychoanalytic direction paid increased attention to the study of unconscious mental processes.
-Unconscious processes can be divided into 2 large classes: 1 - unconscious mechanisms of conscious actions (unconscious automatic actions and automated skills, phenomena of an unconscious attitude); 2 - unconscious stimuli of conscious actions (this is what Freud intensively studied, - the impulses of the unconscious area of \u200b\u200bthe psyche (drives, repressed desires, experiences) have a strong influence on the actions and states of a person, although a person does not suspect this and often does not know why he does that or other action.Unconscious representations hardly pass into consciousness, practically remaining unconscious due to the work of two mechanisms.
+The psychoanalytic direction has paid increased attention to the study of unconscious mental processes.
+Unconscious processes can be divided into 2 large classes: 1 - unconscious mechanisms of conscious actions (unconscious automatic actions and automated skills, phenomena of an unconscious attitude); 2 - unconscious stimulants of conscious actions (this is what Freud intensively studied - impulses from the unconscious area of the psyche (drives, repressed desires, experiences) have strong influence on the actions and states of a person, although the person does not suspect this and often does not know why he performs this or that action.
+Unconscious ideas hardly pass into consciousness, practically remaining unconscious due to the work of two mechanisms:

 18. Humanistic psychology- its most prominent representatives G. Allport, G. A. Murray, G. Murphy, K. Rogers, A. Maslow consider the healthy creative personality of a person to be the subject of psychological research.